What is a Buffer Strip?

 Will the government be paying for these buffers?

-No, but it is possible to get payments from enrolling the land in conservation programs.
-Our office may also have cost share funds available to help with seeding costs, for more information stop in our office or give us a call.
-Brown County will be acquiring ditch buffers as part of a right-of-way easement upon redetermination of benefits (More on that below).
+No, but it is possible to get payments from enrolling the land in conservation programs such as CRP or CREP.
+Cost Share funding is available however to help with buffer or alternative practice implementation, for more information stop in our office or give us a call.
+Additionally Brown County will be paying landowners for public ditch buffers as part of a right-of-way easement upon completion of the Redetermination of Benefits process for ditch systems (More on that below).

 What options do I have?